tahoe-lafs/tahoe-lafs/docs/quickstart.rst

 instructions don't Just Work without any further effort on your part, then please write to `the tahoe-dev mailing list
 <https://tahoe-lafs.org/cgi-bin/mailman/listinfo/tahoe-dev>`_ where
 friendly hackers will help you out.
-You might also find clues in the `Advanced Installation`_ section described below.

 Install Python
 --------------